viash-hub/htrnaseq/README.md

 # Contributions

-Developed in collaboration with Data Intuitive and Open Analytics. s Other contributions are welcome.
+Developed in collaboration with Data Intuitive and Open Analytics.

+Other contributions are welcome.